UPCOMING EVENTS

 We invite community to gather to talk about the Rock Your Roots: Walk for Reconciliation.
 Coffee, snacks will be served and all are welcome!

-Fri, May 31
+Friday, May 31

-Reconciliation Flag Raising Ceremony
+Reconciliation Flag Raising on PAUSE

 Fri, June 21